 Vividhāśca prthakcēṣṭā daivaṁ caivātra pañcamam ॥ (Bhagavad Gita, 18.13, 14)

 Hence: There are five constituents that comprise an action.
-The execution of a karma is not solely dependent on any one factor.
-Support (or approach or motive or influence or environment), doer, resources, effort and destiny are the five elements.
+The execution of karma is not solely dependent on any one factor.
+Support (or the approach, motive, influence, or environment), the doer, resources, effort, and destiny are the five elements.

 Interestingly, in the aforesaid verses, destiny is labeled as daivam, divine grace, not bhagya, plain fate.
-The one who puts in a sincere effort, becomes a worthy recipient of grace.
-Non attainment of your goals is not always failure, giving up, may well be.
+The one who puts in a sincere effort becomes a worthy recipient of grace.
+Non-attainment of your goals is not always a failure; giving up, may well be.

 Destiny plays an important role, it is no more than twenty percent though.
-If you operate in the right environment, conducive to your karma, tap into the resources required to execute your plan, stay persistent, your plans will materialize before long.
-No one has won lotto without being in possession of a ticket first, whether it was bought or gifted, regardless.
-This world, the whole universe operates on an interdependent phenomenon, it is interlinked, every action you perform can have far reaching implications, almost like the butterfly effect where a small change, a slight modification, in a complex system can completely alter the final outcome.
+If you operate in the right environment, conducive to your karma, tap into the resources required to execute your plan, and stay persistent, your plans will materialize before long.
+No one has won the lottery without being in possession of a ticket first, whether it was bought or gifted, regardless.
+This world, the whole universe operates on an interdependent phenomenon, it is interlinked, and every action you perform can have far-reaching implications, almost like the butterfly effect where a small change, a slight modification, in a complex system can completely alter the final outcome.

 If you are serious about attaining your goal(s), you have to operate in the right environment; you cannot practice swimming in a desert.
-When you engage in a relentless pursuit, in a supporting environment, your chances of gaining access to the right resources increase automatically.
-A little is left thereafter.
+When you engage in a relentless pursuit in a supporting environment, your chances of gaining access to the right resources increase automatically.
+Very little is left thereafter.